RoghayehMaleki/QPGdatabase-/Rank5SsinglegeneratorSITAs/README.md

 AS: the program constructed a scheme for this parameter set.
 So those are realizable as Association schemes.

-HL-TA: it failed the handshaking lemma, so program could not start.So, they are not realizable.
+TA-xHL: table algebra that failed the handshaking lemma, so program could not start.So, they are not realizable.

-!: We did not check the feasibility program for these examples.
+TA-xIM: table algebra that failed the integral multiplicity condition.

+TA-xR: table algebra that is not realizable by the classification or because it fails some other feasibility condition.

+-: table algebra that passes the feasibility conditions and the realizability is still open.

 To see the table, click [here](https://github.com/RoghayehMaleki/QPGdatabase-/blob/main/Rank5SsinglegeneratorSITAs/markdown-table.md)